mchaudhary22/I2GDS2024/DNA_g1/Camille/ddRADseq.md

 bowtie2 -q --phred33 -N 1 -p 8 -x Danaus -1 A005D02.1.fq -2 A005D02.2.fq -S A005D02.sam
 ```
 # Convert from samfile to bamfile using samtools
+This code turns files into bamfiles which are smaller and easier for programs to handle.
 ```bash
 module load SAMtools
 samtools view -bS A005D02.sam | samtools sort > A005D02.bam
 ```
 # Run gstacks
+gstacks identifies SNPs within the meta population for each locus and then genotypes each individual at each identified SNP.
+It also phases the SNPs at each locus into haplotypes.
 Before running gstacks make sure your pop map fits the correct format (ex.
 A005D02  A0005  Toronto_Fifth)
 ```bash
 gstacks -I ./bamfiles -O ./gstacks_out -M Dan_info.txt -t 2
 ```
 # Generate statistics using populations
 Using populations I will be able to calculate π, FIS, and FST.
 Each individual was assigned to their sampling locale in the popmap, with loci present in at least 50% of individuals (--R 0.5), global minor allele frequency of 5% (--min-maf 0.05), and one random SNP per stack.
+Populations also exports SNP data into standard output formats.
 ```bash
 populations -P ./gstacks/ --popmap ./Dan_info.txt --smooth -r 0.55 -min-maf 0.05 -t 8 --write-random-snp
 ```